Who should read this document?

-DocShell - an object that hosts documents - a docshell is responsible for initiating loading of content from a uri, creating the content viewer and hooking it up to the incoming content.
+DocShell - An object that hosts documents.
+A docshell is responsible for initiating the loading of content from a uri, creating the content viewer and hooking it up to the incoming content.
 There is a docshell associated with every window (tab) or frame.

-Same-Origin Policy - a policy which prevents a document or script loaded from one origin accessing properties of a document from another.
+Same-Origin Policy - A policy which prevents a document or script loaded from one origin accessing properties of a document from another origin.

 Wrappers - Wrappers protect extensions from untrusted content by providing safeguards and enforcing basic security rules such as the Same Origin Policy.

-This document assumes some knowledge of security principles, common vulnerabilities and attack techniques.
-Where concepts are mentioned, reference will be made to external resources that can provide further information on these concepts rather than outlining them in detail here.
+This document assumes some knowledge of security principles, common vulnerabilities, and attack techniques.
+Where concepts are mentioned, reference will be made to external resources that can provide further information on these concepts rather than outlining them here in detail.

-Developers should familiarize themselves with common security pitfalls associated with the technologies they're working with.
-Web devs should know about XSS and CSRF, if you're writing in C++, you should know about buffer overflows, format string vulnerabilities, etc
+Developers should familiarize themselves with common security pitfalls associated with the technologies they are working with.
+Web develpers should know about XSS and CSRF.
+If you are writing in C++, you should also know about buffer overflows, format string vulnerabilities, etc.

-Code which runs in Firefox needs to prevent external code (ie running in a web page) from:
+Code that runs in Firefox needs to prevent external code (i.e., running in a web page) from:

 - Running with Chrome privileges